List of USM Alger presidents

 Saadi Yacef club president from, 1972 to 1975 was one of the leaders of Algeria's National Liberation Front during his country's war of independence.

 USM Alger is a football club based in Algiers, Algeria that competes in Ligue 1, the most senior football league in Algeria.
-Since its founding in 1937, the club has had 19 different presidents, And the first president of the club is Arezki Meddad.
+Since its founding in 1937, the club has had 19 different presidents, And the first president of the club is Ali Zaid.
 As for the longest period as president was Saïd Allik for 16 years during which he achieved 9 titles.

 History

 On April 3, 1942 announcing the death of Arezki Meddad in L'Écho d'Alger.

 Since its official founding in 1937, USM Alger was led by a succession of presidents and executive members who oversaw the club through its formative years under French colonial rule and during the challenging period of the Second World War.
 The first executive committee was established shortly after the club’s legal recognition, based on testimonies from early members and the official document submitted to the Governor of the Algiers Department.
-This founding committee was composed as follows: President: Ali Zaid, Vice Presidents: Bennacceur Lakhdar, Fernane Taieb, General Secretary: Halit Ali, Assistant General Secretary: Ahmed Kemmat, Treasurer: Arezki Meddad.
+This founding committee was composed as follows: President: Ali Zaid, Vice Presidents: Bennaceur Lakhdar, Fernane Taieb, General Secretary: Halit Ali, Assistant General Secretary: Ahmed Kemmat, Treasurer: Arezki Meddad.
 This initial leadership laid the organizational groundwork for the club and managed its early activities during a period of growing political and social tensions in Algeria.

 The first president of USM Alger, Ali Zaid, officially assumed his role on 5 July 1937 and remained in office until October 1938.
 He was succeeded by Arezki Meddad, who took over the presidency in October 1938.
 Meddad presided over the club during the difficult early years of the Second World War and remained in office until his death while still serving as president in April 1942.
 The season was further overshadowed by a tragic event: on April 2, 1942, Arezki Meddad, the club’s president, died after contracting typhus, a disease that was spreading widely in the country at the time.
 His death was a great loss for the club, as he had been USMA’s first honorary president, the first treasurer of the inaugural board, and a key member of the executive council.
 His funeral was held the following day, attended by many members of the community who came to pay their final respects.
 Following Meddad’s passing, Abderrahmane Boulendjas was elected on 15 October 1942.
 His term lasted for one year, ending on 17 October 1943, and he was succeeded by Mohamed Aïchoun, who served from 17 October 1943 until 30 October 1946.
 Aïchoun led the club during the immediate post war years, a time of renewed activity and reorganization.